-New Zealand allows dual citizenship or multiple citizenship — but some other countries don’t.
+New Zealand allows dual citizenship or multiple citizenship — but some other countries do not.

 Check the other country's rules

-You can have NZ citizenship and be a citizen of another country at the same time — unless the other country doesn't allow it.
+You can be a citizen of New Zealand and another country at the same time — unless the other country does not allow it.

 When you apply for NZ citizenship

-You need to say which countries you are already a citizen of.
+You must tell us about any other countries you are already a citizen of.

-If the other country allows dual citizenship, that's all you need to do.
+If the other country allows dual citizenship, you can stay a citizen of that country.

-If the other country does not allow dual citizenship, you need to give up citizenship of that country.
+If the other country does not allow dual citizenship, you must give up citizenship of that country.

-If you're from a country that allows dual citizenship, you can also apply to the other country for citizenship for your child.
+If you are from a country that allows dual citizenship

-If you want your baby to hold citizenship for your home country instead of NZ, you might need to travel home to give birth.
+If you want your child to be a citizen of your home country instead of New Zealand, you might have to travel home to give birth.

-If you have to give up NZ citizenship
+If you prefer to give up NZ citizenship

-You might have to give up your NZ citizenship if you want to become a citizen of a country that doesn’t allow dual citizenship.
+If you want to become a citizen of a country that does not allow dual citizenship, you can choose to give up your New Zealand citizenship.